varya/varya.github.com/src/documents/posts/mastering-sc5-styleguide/index_en.html.md

 ## Additional processors

-The SC5 Style Guide parses the KSS dodumentation in your CSS (SASS, LESS) code, collects information about all the components and produces a JSON file with it.
+The SC5 Style Guide parses the KSS documentation in your CSS (SASS, LESS) code, collects information about all the components and produces a JSON file with it.
 The documentation pages you can see are the Angular pages built based on the information in this JSON.

 When generating the style guide, you can inject additional processors into transforming data for this JSON file.
 The custom processing functions can re-organize and modify these data.
-You can use this trick to provide more clever generator, run templates and parametrized JavaScript components.
+You can use this trick to provide a more clever generator, run templates and parametrized JavaScript components.

 Examine the generated `styleguide.json` file to see how the data is organized by default.
-You will find out that every component is represented with an object similar to the following:
+You will find out that every component is represented by an object similar to the following:

 ```
 {